Awilonk/OnBoardSDK_STM32/README.md

 |Virtual Rc off 	 	|0xFA 0xFB 0x06 0x00 0xFE |
 |Start HotPoint 	 	|0xFA 0xFB 0x07 0x00 0xFE (paramenters are preset,configure it by yourself)|

+The Localpositionnavigation function need to enter parameter by yourself.Here gives an example.

+0xFA 0xFB 0x04 0x01 0x91 0x00 0x00 0x00 0x00 0x00 0x20 0x00 0x00 0xFE

+Amoug them, 0x04 0x01 means to choose the Localpositionnacigation.
+0x91 is the Control mode byte which is choosing *VERT_POS* ，*HORI_POS* ，*YAW_RATE*， *Ground系* ，*stable mode*.

++ 0x00 0x00 is the distance of X direction is 0;
++ 0x00 0x00 is the distance of Y direction is 0;
++ 0x01 0xf4 is the distance of Z direction is 5.00m;
++ 0x00 0x00 is the Yaw direction don't rotate.

 *Attention:The input of HORI_POS is a position offset instead of an actual position.
 This design aims to take both GPS flight and vision-based flight into consideration.
 If the developer wants to use GPS navigation, the GPS information sent by the UAV can be used to calculate position offset.
 While in vision-based flight application, developers should have their own positioning device (along with Gudiance or GPS to provide velocity measurement) to do position control.
 For example, xuhao1 SDK package implements a GPS-based position control where target position can be passed as GPS coordinate.*